Dvigrad Ruins: The Abandoned Town in Istria

-In this travel guide you will find all the important information about Dvigrad in Croatia.
-We show you amazing pictures and give you lots of tips that will definitely help you plan your excursions.
+In this travel guide, you will find all the important information about Dvigrad in Croatia.
+We show you amazing pictures and give you plenty of tips that will definitely help you plan your excursions.

 General information about Dvigrad

 The ruins of Dvigrad are located in the heart of Istria, in the so-called Draga Valley, and were declared a cultural heritage site in 1997.
 As a result, renovations and restorations started, as well as excavations, which have brought to light new findings about life there in the Middle Ages.
 The name Dvigrad means “two towns”, which indicates that originally there were two castles.
 Today you can still visit the remains of the northern castle Moncastello, while the southern castle Castel Parentino was already destroyed in the 10th century.

 In its heyday, this town is said to have had up to 1,000 inhabitants.
 Thanks to its favorable location, a source of drinking water and fertile land, Dvigrad represented an important commercial center of the region.
 More than 200 structures, including houses, fortifications, towers, gates, streets, churches and city walls were part of the then city of Dvigrad.
 It is also interesting to note that the town was never destroyed, but was abandoned at the end of the 17th century.
 Therefore, today a large part of the walls still stands, and one is amazed by the ruins from the Middle Ages, some of which are still well-preserved.

 At that time, the city was surrounded by double protective walls, there were three city gates, and within the complex stand three towers from the 14th century.
 Probably one of the most significant attractions in Dvigrad is the church of St. Sofia.
 Until today, it towers over the ruined town at the highest point of the former village.
 In its shape of a 3-nave basilica, this large ruined church dates back to the 13th century, although its origin is said to have been as early as the 5th century.